Charles2029/testnewSSH/SSHkey.md

  ## [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
  Generating a new SSH key and adding it to the ssh-agent

+When you  *generate an SSH key, you can add a passphrase* to further secure the key.
+Whenever you use the key, you must enter the passphrase.
+If your key has a passphrase and you don't want to enter the passphrase everytime you use the key, you can add your key to the SSH agent.
+The SSH agent manages your SSH keys and remembers your passphrase.